Frequently Asked Questions

 Our patents cover a system that’s adaptable and expandable to include all of the above worn and environmental sense elements.

-Why use biometric data to train the database?
+Why use biometric data to train the EmPath database?
 Why not just define which Scenarios produce which emotional states?

 Short answer: because “what we think people feel” and “what people actually do physiologically and behaviorally” are not the same thing.
 Hand-authored labels give you tidy opinions; biometrics give you falsifiable, person-specific / sub-population-specific / population-specific, time-resolved evidence.
-We use both: expert-defined Scenarios as priors, and multimodal biometrics to validate, quantify, and continually refine those priors into probabilistic models that actually predict outcomes and minimize harm.
+We use both: defined Scenarios as priors, and multimodal biometrics to validate, quantify, and continually refine those priors into probabilistic models that actually predict outcomes and minimize harm.

 Long answer: